Sherlock Holmes pastiches: Print

 Another story which pits Holmes and Watson against Jack the Ripper is Lyndsay Faye's Dust and Shadow (2009).

 In Robert Wilton's 'The Adventure of the Distracted Thane', Holmes investigates the assassination of King Duncan I of Scotland, previously explored by William Shakespeare in Macbeth (which itself, according to this interpretation, featured Dr. Watson).

 For younger readers, Shane Peacock has written The Boy Sherlock Holmes series.
 Andy Lane begun a young adult series of Sherlock Holmes adventures with the publication of Death Cloud in 2010.
 This series is the first authorized series of teenage adventures.
 Alberto López Aroca wrote "El problema de la pequeña cliente", a short story included in the book Nadie lo sabrá nunca (2004), where Sherlock Holmes meets Mary Poppins.

 The Conan Doyle estate commissioned Anthony Horowitz, author of the Alex Rider novels The Power of Five and TV's Foyle's War, to write a new, uniquely authorised Sherlock Holmes novel.
 Published by Orion Books in 2011 under the title The House of Silk, the content and title were a "closely guarded secret" before publication.

 Japanese mystery author Keisuke Matsuoka published Sherlock Holmes: A Scandal in Japan in 2017, exploring the time between Holmes' alleged death at Reichenbach Falls and his reappearance three years later.

 The Hong Kong series The Great Detective Sherlock Holmes includes books written by Lai Ho, using Arthur Conan Doyle's characters, as well as books with stories originally written by Doyle which were modified by Lai Ho.

+Meg Stretch wrote The Blake Avon Files: The House On Dogwood Lane in 2024.
+It concerns a famous man who was cryogenically preserved in the year 1920, and was found and revived in 2022.
+When he wakes up, he has amnesia, and must solve the mystery of who he is and why he was preserved.